 The most important soft skills

-According to LinkedIn’s 2019 skills survey, creativity is the most important skill in the workplace.
+The World Economic Forum’s Future Of Jobs report placed creativity in the top five most important skills for the future.
+In a post-Covid world, creativity is deemed essential in tackling the problems our organisations and economies face.
+LinkedIn ranked creativity the most valuable business asset out of 50,000 work-based skills!
 But creativity as a soft skill doesn’t mean you need to be an artist or designer.
 It’s about learning to think in a creative way and finding innovative solutions to solve problems for your organisation.

 As repetitive working tasks are increasingly automated, it’s the creative employee who will be highly valued as they can not only complete the work but also think about how to improve the process itself.